 But for others, it is olfactory overload.
 The smells are making them sick.
-Poor IAQ is to blame.
+IAQ contaminants are to blame.

 Indoor environments are very complex places.
 Healthy indoor air quality (IAQ) is dependent on numerous conditions: temperature, airflow, ventilation, and source contaminants.
 (1) Places such as malls or department stores, where chemicals in the form of perfumes, air fresheners, and human smells are rife, the customer – more so the employee – is victim to whatever air is available at the moment.
-For those who suffer from even the slightest of fragrance sensitivities, compromised indoor air quality can make them sick.
+For those who suffer from even the slightest of fragrance sensitivities, compromised IAQ contaminants can make them sick.

 • Brain fog

 • Runny and stuffy nose